lhe17/nebula/README.md

 While parallel computing significantly improves computational time, users should monitor memory usage when exploiting multiple cores.
 Insufficient memory allocation to a new thread may cause the R session or job to be terminated by the operating system.
+In addition, if the number of cells is small, using too many cores might not improve or even reduce the efficiency because the overhead for creating new threads exceeds the speed gain.

 ## References